MarcinOrlowski/laravel-api-response-builder/README.md

 messages.

 **NOTE:** Config file may grow in future so if you are not using defaults, then on package upgrades check CHANGES.md to see if there're new configuration options.
-If so, and you alredy have config published, then you need to look into dist config file in `vendor/marcin-orlowski/laravel-api-response-builder/config/` folder and grab new version of config file.
+If so, and you already have config published, then you need to look into dist config file in `vendor/marcin-orlowski/laravel-api-response-builder/config/` folder and grab new version of config file.